 We may also note Gulliver’s lack of ingenuity and savvy.
 Other great travelers, such as Odysseus, get themselves out of dangerous situations by exercising their wit and ability to trick others.
 Gulliver seems too dull for any battles of wit and too unimaginative to think up tricks, and thus he ends up being passive in most of the situations in which he finds himself.
 He is held captive several times throughout his voyages, but he is never once released through his own stratagems, relying instead on chance factors for his liberation.
 Once presented with a way out, he works hard to escape, as when he repairs the boat he finds that delivers him from Blefuscu, but he is never actively ingenious in attaining freedom.
 This example summarizes quite well Gulliver’s intelligence, which is factual and practical rather than imaginative or introspective.

 Gulliver is gullible, as his name suggests.
 For example, he misses the obvious ways in which the Lilliputians exploit him.
 While he is quite adept at navigational calculations and the humdrum details of seafaring, he is far less able to reflect on himself or his nation in any profoundly critical way.
 Traveling to such different countries and returning to England in between each voyage, he seems poised to make some great anthropological speculations about cultural differences around the world, about how societies are similar despite their variations or different despite their similarities.
 But, frustratingly, Gulliver gives us nothing of the sort.
+Gulliver never thinks that the absurdities he encounters are funny and never makes the satiric connections between the lands he visits and his own home.
+His naïveté makes the satire possible, as we pick up on things that Gulliver does not notice.
 He provides us only with literal facts and narrative events, never with any generalizing or philosophizing.
 He is a self-hating, self-proclaimed Yahoo at the end, announcing his misanthropy quite loudly, but even this attitude is difficult to accept as the moral of the story.
 Gulliver is not a figure with whom we identify but, rather, part of the array of personalities and behaviors about which we must make judgments.